Blaney wins at Daytona, Reddick earns final playoff berth

 “Yeah, we’ve got good momentum,” Blaney said.
 “We’d like to make it three in a row, we’ll see.”

-The regular-season finale had fairly low stakes in that 15 of the 16 playoff slots were claimed before the start of the race.
+The regular-season finale had fairly low stakes since 15 of the 16 playoff slots were claimed beforehand.
 It meant only a first-time race winner could edge Reddick or Dillon for the final spot.

-Neither had a smooth race: Reddick’s car suffered crash damage in an earlier incident and Dillon was first flagged for speeding on pit road and also battled a bad battery in his Chevrolet.
+Neither had a smooth night: Reddick’s car suffered crash damage in an earlier incident and Dillon was first flagged for speeding on pit road and also battled voltage issues in his Chevrolet.

-“I don’t know how to smile at this point, it was a lot tonight,” Reddick said.
+“I don’t know how to smile at this point.
+It was a lot tonight,” Reddick said.
 “I’m excited to be past it.”

 Dillon had still rallied to fourth on the final restart but was collected in the race-ending crash.